gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 </div>

 :::warning
-If you don't see a frame come through, it is VERY likely you fat-fingered something.
+If you [have Helium coverage where you are](https://world.helium.com/en/network/iot/coverage) and don't see a frame come through, it is VERY likely you fat-fingered something.
 The most common support request I get is "My device isn't joining."

 With one exception (lookin' at you Scott W), it has ALWAYS been one of those, "Oh, I forgot a zero in the APPEUI" or "It used the wrong AppKey", whatever that means.